-The consent authority that assesses and determines a development application (DA) or complying development certificate (CDC) is called the consent authority.
+The organisation that assesses and determines a development application (DA) or complying development certificate (CDC) is called the consent authority.
 The consent authority is guided by the Environmental Planning and Assessment Act 1979 (EP&A Act), the Environmental Planning and Assessment Regulation 2000 (EP&A Reg), and a number of State Environmental Planning Policies (SEPPs) and Local Environmental Plans (LEPs).

 The Environmental Planning and Assessment Act 1979 (EP&A Act) sets out the laws under which planning in NSW takes place.
 The main parts of the EP&A Act that relate to development assessment and approval are Part 4 (Development Assessment) and Part 5 (Environmental assessment).

-The Minister responsible for the Act is the Minister for Planning.
+The Minister responsible for the Act is the Minister for Planning and Public Spaces.

 The Environmental Planning and Assessment Act Regulation sets out how certain functions under the EP&A Act should be carried out, fees associated with development assessment and other procedures.